ECheynet/SST_HD/README.md

-# Automated importation of high-resolution sea surface temperature data
+# Automated importation of sea surface temperature data
 Matlab functions to import the high-resolution sea surface temperature data from the JPL OurOcean group

 ## Summary